Pride of America Pointers

 - Bring along your National Park Pass or buy a Hawai`i Tri-park Annual Pass.
-Each National Park costs $25 per car.
+Each National Park requires a $25 per car entry fee.

 - If you can handle your own luggage, you can participate in the popular self-assist walk-off.

-- There is luggage storage at the terminal if you want to see some of Honolulu before heading to the airport.
+- Take advantage of the luggage storage at the terminal if you want to see some of Honolulu before heading to the airport.

 - The ship offers excursions that will give you a tour of Honolulu and take you and your luggage directly to the airport.

-- If you are a shopper and have a late flight, there is a free shopping shuttle to Maui Divers Jewelry that takes you around to their stores for the day and brings you back to the port to pick up your luggage.
+- If you are a shopper and have a late flight, take the free shopping shuttle to Maui Divers Jewelry that takes you around to their stores for the day and brings you back to the port to pick up your luggage.
 Ask the shopping guide on board for details.